 All of these factors we will explore.
 While all of these factors are very important, there is one crucial mechanism that paved the way for our existence in the Universe.
 It is the combination of all of these factors that gave rise to our very unique and privlidged observational platform.
 So, without further ado, I present Earth, third rock from the sun.

 As we look at our planet from the perspective of another planetary body, we notice several things.
 Earth is a terrestrial planet, meaning it has a solid surface.
-It is rather small compared to other planetary bodies, especially the gas and ice giants (Jupiter, Saturn, Urnaus, and Neptune).
-It resides within the inner solar system accompanied by other terrestrial (rocky) planets (Mercury, Venus and Mars).
+It is rather small compared to other planetary bodies, especially the gas and ice giants (Jupiter, Saturn, Uranus, and Neptune).
+It resides within the inner solar system accompanied by other terrestrial (rocky) planets (Mercury, Venus, and Mars).

-All of these factors allow us to look outside our atmosphere and observe the celestial realms in which Earth inhabits.
+All of these factors allow us to look outside our atmosphere and observe the celestial realms in Earth inhabits.
 Cosmically speaking, Earth is a planetary gem-a rocky planet where liquid water exists by the oceanful.
-Positioned in a benign region of our galaxy where both comet and asteroid bonbardment are tolerable.
-A moon posessing the right amount of solar mass, just large enough to stabalize axial tilt and create tides, but not so large that gravity pulls our planet apart.
+Positioned in a benign region of our galaxy where both comet and asteroid bombardment are tolerable.
+A moon possessing the right amount of solar mass, just large enough to stabilize axial tilt and create tides, but not so large that gravity pulls our planet apart.
 Without these seemingly mundane factors, life would not exist.

 To fully understand the uniqueness of our observational platform, we need to surmise how these random factors integrate into the cohesive whole we call Earth.
 We will begin with the atmosphere.